forcedotcom/salesforcedx-vscode/contributing/publishing.md

    1. Soon you'll see a `Pending Approval for Creation of Release Branch` option.
 Click the `Visit Workflow` button to navigate to CircleCI.
    1. Click the selection for `hold`.
    1. Click the `Approve` button.
 See ![Approval View](../imgs/contributing-approval-button.png) for an example.
+1. Continue release normally, generating the change log.

+## Generating a Major Release

+The versioning we follow is intentionally mapped with Salesforce Core.
+When a major version bump occurs, such as 53.0 -> 54.0, we release a major version update as well.

+1. Open the Command Palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS).
+1. Search for `Tasks: Run Task`.
+1. Select `Create Release Branch`.
+1. Select 'Major' as the version.
+1. Continue the rest of the release branch process documented above.
+1. When generating the change log, manually input the major release version (ex: 54.0.0)
+1. Do not publish the minor version generated in CircleCI.

 ## Downloading the .vsix from CircleCI